Cardio

 Heart:

-Whose pumping action ensures constant circulation of the blood.
+Whose pumping action ensures constant

 Cardiac cells:

-Cardiac muscle cells or cardiomyocytes (also known as microcytes or cardiac myocytes) are the muscle cells (myocytes) that make up the cardiac muscle (heart muscle)
+cardiomyocytes (also known as microcytes or cardiac myocytes) are the

 Blood vessel:

-Which form a lengthy network through which the blood flow
+Which form a lengthy network through which the

 Blood vessels:

-Arteries transport blood away from the heart and branch into smaller vessels, forming arterioles.
+heart and branch into smaller vessels, forming arterioles.

-Arterioles distribute blood to the capillary beds the sites of exchange with the body tissues.
+beds the sites of exchange with the body tissues.

 Capillaries: